Boehringer-Ingelheim/pyPept/README.md

 python setup.py install
 ```

-That's it !!!. pyPept can be run using a CLI file provided called `run_pyPept.py`, or using the modules directly in a python script.
+That's all there is to installation! pyPept can be run using a CLI file provided called `run_pyPept.py` or by using the modules directly in a python script.
 Examples of both cases are described in the next section.

+Note that the `run_pyPept.py` is included when you clone the repository but *will not* be installed by the `setup.py` script to the directory where you installed the pyPept API libraries.
+You can place `run_pyPept.py` in a location convenient for you to run it, such as your home directory or a team's shared directory.

 ## How to run it